neve-linux/neveports/USING_GIT.md

 ## Other tips and what not to do

 If you are not experienced with Git, you should pretend the `merge` command does not exist.
-Chimera keeps a flat history, so all the workflows use rebasing instead.
+Neve keeps a flat history, so all the workflows use rebasing instead.
 Some other projects use merge workflows instead, where the current branch's history itself is branching; whenever you `merge` another branch into a branch, it will create a special merge commit, representing the sum of the commits that were merged.
-Chimera does not do this because it makes the history more confusing.
+Neve does not do this because it makes the history more confusing.

 This is also why GitHub's web tools should not be used.
 For example, the